PowerShellCrack/PSAIBDeploymentToolkit/README.md

 ```
 ## **aib.json** auto formatting

-The aib.json file in each sequence is a custom format designed to simplify the complex deployment of scripts & applications for AIB.
+There is an _aib.json_ (...kind of like the TS.xml in MDT. :grin:) file in each sequence is a custom format designed decide what template to use and to simplify the complex deployment of scripts & applications for AIB.

 1. _Example:_ To deploy a branding customization that has both theme, wallpaper, and lockscreen requires several customize steps will need to be set:
     - 3x copy steps